nih-cfde/training-and-engagement/docs/General-Tutorials/install_conda_tutorial.md

 # Set up computing environment with conda on MacOS

 Conda makes software installation and compute environment management easier by making sure that all the software you are using for a particular project works together.
 Conda can be installed via Miniconda (a smaller more efficient package) or Anaconda (the full installation of conda).
 This tutorial is a walk-through with Miniconda.
+From the conda website:

 > "Miniconda is a free minimal installer for conda.
 It is a small, bootstrap version of Anaconda that includes only conda, Python, the packages they depend on, and a small number of other useful packages, including pip, zlib and a few others.
 Use the conda install command to install 720+ additional conda packages from the Anaconda repository."